frangucc/thenodechronbook/script_only.md

 # SECTION 1

-> In section one, we meet Gou Sokyeo and Nōn for the first time.
-The two boys discuss what it takes to be a hacker before transitioning to a bit of history in the second part.
-By the third part, they are back at present and they leave the reader with some final inspiration for moving forward.
+> In section one, we meet Gou Sokyeo and his younger brother Nōn for the first time.
+The two boys discuss what it takes to be an EECS hacker before transitioning to a bit of history in the second part.
+By the third part, they are back at present, with Nōn desperately wanting to dive in and boot up his Raspberry PI so he can start learning.

 ---

 # PART 1

 > In part one, we get to see Gou's hometown, home and the basement headquarters.
 We get a sense for his environment, family life and normal state.
-The first part is mostly to get to know how Gou and Non think, talk, behave and what they're generally up to.
+In the first part, the objective is to help the readers understand the benefits of EECS, Science and what it's like to work in the Tech Industry and be a famous entreprenour.

 ---

 # ACT 1

 > In the very first opening act of the entire saga, we do an arial tour of Gou's town and home, and get into the basement headquarters, also known as, Gou's office.
+Here, the two boys have an inspiring conversation about why the EECS field is so great.

 And so it begins....